Table of Contents

 And so in this blog post, we’re taking a closer look at the Amazon Redshift architecture, its components, and how queries flow through those components.
 We’ll include a few pointers on best practices.

-Image 1 shows how Amazon Redshift processes queries across this architecture.
+This architecture diagram shows how Amazon Redshift processes queries across this architecture.
 We’re excluding Redshift Spectrum in this image as that layer is independent of your Amazon Redshift cluster.
+(We’ll explain that part in a bit.)

 However, we do recommend using Spectrum from the start as an extension into your S3 data lake.
 We’ll go deeper into the Spectrum architecture further down in this post.
 Let’s first take a closer look at role of each one of the five components